dwmkerr/puzlog/README.md

 A quick-and-dirty list of improvements and next steps:

 Items with a `!` could be applied to the ChatGPT diagrams extension.

+- [ ] bug: timer state seems to be lost when changing tabs
+- [ ] check: see if a basic status indicator in the tab icon would be possible
+- [ ] feat: simple on-page timer/start/stop
+- [ ] epic: finish xword
+- [ ] epic: export json
+- [ ] epic: save to cloud

 - [ ] build(!): consider webpack dev server to serve sample page in local dev mode
 - [ ] build(!): Create script to open a new chrome window, with the appropriate command line flags to load the dist unpacked